AppPETs/developer-guidelines/README.md

 Basic concepts of privacy problems and how to address them using privacy enhancing technologies (PETs) are combined with legal hints how you comply with data protection law, i.e. the new european data protection regulation.

-The guideline is work in progress and written as part of the [APPpets](http://app-pets.org/home/) project.
+The guideline is work in progress and written as part of the [APPpets](http://app-pets.org/home/) project (funded by the German [Federal Ministry of Education and Research](https://www.bmbf.de/en/index.html)).
 Contributions, feedback and discussion is welcomed.

+## Table of content
-To get an overview of the developer guidelines document have a look at the [introduction](./Introduction.md)
+To get an overview of the developer guidelines document have a look at the **[Introduction](./Introduction.md)**

 ## Contribution